robbiekruszynski/ist_bridge_2023/README.md

 # ViaDuck <img width=24 height=24 style="margin-left:-20px" src="src/assets/images/logo-duck-bg.png"> - Trust Minimized L2 Bridge -->
 Unlike all other L2 to L2 cross chain bridges, SaferBridge transfers funds directly via L1 using the L2s native message passing, and doesn't rely on any relayers or LPs.
 Additionally, because of it's design, you can always force your transaction, and don't have to trust any 3rd party.

-## What's Wrong With Curren't 3rd Party L2 Bridges?
+## What's Wrong With Current 3rd Party L2 Bridges?

 If your bridge don't use the native bridges to go from L2 to L2, most 3rd party bridges have the same security assumptions as cross-chain bridges.
 Simply put, they are all more or less trusted shit.
-Please see [Daniel Lumi's speech from ETH CC for more information](https://www.youtube.com/watch?v=EAkOHyWPI4o).
+Please see <a href="https://www.youtube.com/watch?v=EAkOHyWPI4o" target="_blank">Daniel Lumi's speech from ETH CC for more information</a>.

 ## 2 Transfer Modes